epatyukova/General-disorder-prediction/README.md

 Trained models can be found on my group's external hard drive (beware formated for MAC, does not work in Windows)

-This repository contains models used to predict general disorder of compounds (ordered/disordered, binary classification).
-Trained model can be found on my group external hard drive.

 **List of models:**